 The fiery sermons of the Reverend William Emerson helped push Concordians to take up arms against the British regulars - earning him the title of "A Very Bad Subject of the Crown."

 Elizabeth Peabody was a fascinating woman.
 She founded a publishing house and was a friend to the Transcendentalists.
 But she was unlucky in love - losing a beau not once, but twice, to her more fortunate sisters.

 We can all support the town we love by shopping locally as much as possible through the COVID-19 crisis.
 Please help our amazing shops and restaurants!

-From now through August 20th, there is a shopping challenge called the "Summer Solstice Event".
+From now through October 20th, there is a shopping challenge called the "Fall in Love with Concord Shopping Event".
 Download a passport and get shopping!
 Fill in 10 stamps on your passport, turn in your form to the Visitor Center, and be entered to win great prizes!
-There is a weekly drawing PLUS a grand prize drawing with gift card ranging from $25 to $100 - there's even an iPad!
-Supporting our local businesses is so easy - and a fun activity for the summer.
+There is a weekly drawing PLUS a grand prize drawing with gift cards ranging from $25 to $100 - there's even a grand prize drawing on October 20th!
+Supporting our local businesses is so easy - and a fun activity for the fall.

 Buy a gift card, order take out, or contact your favorite shop to order something special to be delivered to you or a loved one.
 Support them now, so they will be there for years to come. #ConcordTogether

 Learn more about Concord Businesses in our "Virtual Visit" section.